Rthecoder/hello-world/README.md

 # hello-world
-My name is hello-world i like to have the world tour
+My name is RIDA I like to do coding